-The radio astronomy observatory of the University of Manchester, located near Macclesfield, Cheshire, England.
-Jodrell Bank, now known as the Jodrell Bank Cent er for Astrophysics, is home to the 76-meter (250-foot) Lovell Telescope (formerly known as the Mark IA and, before that, the Mark I), completed in 1957 under the direction of Bernard Lovell, the first director of the Observatory; this instrument was the first giant steerable radio telescope in the world and is still the third largest of its type.
+Jodrell Bank is the radio astronomy observatory of the University of Manchester, located near Macclesfield, Cheshire, England.
+Now known as the Jodrell Bank Center for Astrophysics, it is home to the 76-meter (250-foot) Lovell Telescope (formerly known as the Mark IA and, before that, the Mark I), completed in 1957 under the direction of Bernard Lovell, the first director of the Observatory; this instrument was the first giant steerable radio telescope in the world and is still the third largest of its type.

 Jodrell Bank is the operations center for the MERLIN (Multi-element Radio-linked Interferometer Network), a dedicated network of radio telescopes in the United Kingdom for long-baseline interferometry with separations of up to 217 km.
 It is also the headquarters of the Square Kilometre Array, which, when complete, will be the world's largest radio telescope.

 The Mark I Telescope

 FoundationsOwing to the irregular sub-soil at Jodrell Bank the ground on which the telescope stands is piled to depths varying from 37 to 90 feet.
 Some 10,000 tons of reinforced concrete were used in the foundations: these comprise (in addition to the piles) a central thrust block carrying the ball and roller bearing pivot which is the main locating point of the telescope, and a ring carrying the double circular rail track on which the telescope rotates.